 - Participate in the Life of the Community

 - Catechesis through (among other ways) Youth Nights and the following:

 - Saint Report

 - Interview with Confirmation Team Adults/Pastor before reception of sacrament

-SCYM Nights are one Sunday a month, with additional social activities and service opportunities scheduled throughout the year.
+SCYM Nights are at least one Sunday a month, with additional social activities and service opportunities scheduled throughout the year.
 Our SCYM Nights are for High School Students and follow the Sunday 5pm Youth Mass once a month for a dynamic gathering beginning with Mass, followed by a meal, and opportunities for community-building, faith-building, and fun through large group programs, Bible study, catechetical activities, and small group experiences.
 These are a special times for our high school students to fellowship together, with caring mentors.
 We often have a theme and guest speakers to help foster fellowship and faith amongst our teens, as well as small groups and ample opportunities for faith responses that fit the many personalities of our teens.
 A committed team of adults and young adults work together to vision, plan, and provide an exciting and welcoming environment, to help compliment the faith formation that takes place in the home.